dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 Array Slices
 ------------
 Since release 0.6 Ravi supports array slices.
-An array slice allows a portion of a Ravi array to be treated as if it is an array - this allows efficient access to the underlying array elements.
-Following new functions are available:
+An array slice allows a portion of a Ravi array to be treated as if it is an array - this allows efficient access to the underlying array-elements.
+The following new functions are available:

 ``table.slice(array, start_index, num_elements)``
-  creates a slice from an existing *fixed size* array - allowing efficient access to the underlying array elements.
+  creates a slice from an existing *fixed size* array - allowing efficient access to the underlying array-elements.

 Slices access the memory of the underlying array; hence a slice can only be created on fixed size arrays (constructed by ``table.numarray()`` or ``table.intarray()``).
 This ensures that the array memory cannot be reallocated while a slice is referring to it.
 Ravi does not track the slices that refer to arrays - slices get garbage collected as normal.